alex-smtv/X52-PRO-Mouse-Ministick-to-Axes/README.md

 # X52 PRO Mouse Ministick to Axes
 A simple registry hack to map the mouse ministick of the X52 PRO to usable axes.
 Instead of having an X/Y mouse movement, you can make it work as independent axes which can be pretty useful for slew functions in flying simulators (e.g. Throttle Designator Controller (TDC) in a F/A-18C Hornet).

+## Note for X52 Non-PRO
+My solution was originally tested on the X52 PRO as this is the only device I own.
+It was later brought to my attention what should be done for the non-pro version.
+As such, a solution for the non-pro version is now also provided.

 ## Limitation & Implication
 The X52 PRO is using a total of 7 physical axes and the protocol used with the device permits a total of 8 axes.
 This implies that we only have one free axis for the X/Y mouse ministick movement.